Juhoton/Juhoton/README.md

 ## Hi there 👋

+I am a fifth-year university student finishing up bachelor’s degree and studying master’s at the same time.
+Currently I’m looking for a summer job in my field to develop my skills and gain experience.

+🔭 I’m currently working on a unity game project and
+🌱 learning fullstack development

 <!--
 **Juhoton/Juhoton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.